 As a writer, I am dependent.
 Words are my drug.
 Some drink, some smoke, some press blades to their own skin.
 I write.
-In the fourth grade my nine-year-old self sat down and wrote a 200 page novel about a lost dog finding his way home.
+In the fourth grade my nine-year-old self sat down and wrote a 300 page novel about a lost dog finding his way home.

 As a writer, I am overdone.
 I am cliched, and whiney, and all too human all too often.
 I feel what a thousand people have already felt before me and what a thousand more will feel after, only hoping to put it into words well enough so that those who succeed me will never wake up feeling alone.

 On paper, I am everything I struggle to be in person.
 I am bold and unafraid and I know exactly what I need.
 I can be funny or nostalgic or so heavy that it seems there is no way something as feeble as paper can hold the weight.
 But the thing about writing?
 It proves that paper isn’t feeble at all.

 I’ve written to bury the truth as often as I’ve tried to resurrect it.
 I’m not perfect, and neither are words, but there’s one thing no one will ever take away from me: as a writer, I am complete.